TITLE: Director of Policy & Advocacy

 - Works with the Vice President of Government Affairs to execute strategies to advance In Our Own Voice’s federal and state policy priorities in Congress, with the current political Administration, and within state legislatures.

 - Develop, lead, and oversee the strategy behind partnerships with national and state organizations.
 Nurture and steward strategic relationships with colleague organizations in the fields of reproductive, social, and economic justice—especially those doing work in communities of color— to advance In Our Own Voice’s initiatives and priorities.

 - With the Vice President of Government Affairs, support the implementation of strategic planning and work plans to meet the goals and objectives for federal and state policy strategies.

-- Directly manages Manager for Federal Policy and Manager for State Policy.
+- Directly manages the Sr. Manager for Federal Policy and Policy and Operations Associate.

 - Oversee the team that monitors the federal and state policy landscape, advising and overseeing the proper systems to track important policy movement; identify key opportunities for advancing legislative priorities; and ensure that In Our Own Voice has infrastructure in place to remain abreast of policy trends to lead conversations with policymakers on reproductive justice priorities that center Black women, girls, and femmes.

 - Closely coordinate with the Vice President of Government Affairs to ensure strategic synergies between federal and state work and strategies.